Last Updated on October 27, 2021 by Andy Brooks

 CORE DRY’s key ingredients include Turkey meat (Original), Duck Meat (Wild Game), White Fish (Ocean), and Lamb for plenty of protein and fatty acids; chicken liver as a rich source of B vitamins, carrots for beta-carotene and good eyesight and flaxseed which is rich in Omega-3 oils and results in dogs having a healthy coat.
 There’s also chicken meal concentrate which is a huge source of protein, turkey meal, potatoes which is a good source of carbohydrates, peas which are another good source of carbs and natural fiber as well as protein, a small amount of tomato pomace which either serves as a filler or another source of fiber, ground dried potato by-products, chicken fat which is a source of omega-6 fatty acids, chicory root which provides inulin, carrots, broccoli, kale and lastly, chelated minerals.
 The mix is further infused by probiotics such as Dried Lactobacillus and Enterococcus that aids in proper digestion and vitamin and mineral supplements.

 However, unlike other brands, Wellness Core has significantly less fat levels at up to 16% that other brands suggest, results in a lack of energy.
 There is a significant amount of carbohydrates to burn at around 40 percent whereas the protein rating is at 38 percent.
-Still, the recipes contain high quality ingredients which qualifies Wellness Core as a premium dog food.
-The huge variety enables consumers to select the product best suited for their dog’s breed, size and age and not have to second-guess themselves.
+Still, the recipes contain high-quality ingredients that qualify Wellness Core as a premium dog food.
+The huge variety enables consumers to select the product best suited for their dog’s breed, size, and age and not have to second-guess themselves.
 The pricing is rather high but justified given the significant amount of meat.
 Overall, if you have the budget and love your pets as much as yourselves, Wellness Core is the meatiest food best suited for them.